JohnMurray/johnmurray_io/_posts/2016-02-09-20-Percent-is-Mandatory.md

 it.
 I'm gonna make a claim that 20% time is not a "nice to have" but a mandatory practice that all companies should be following.

-I would like to redefine 20% a bit for my purposes to means
+Before you go wailing about how this is entirely impractical and the product of pampered and spoiled employees, I would like to redefine 20% a bit for my purposes to mean

 > Twenty percent of employee time spent on projects outside of their current mandate that relate
 > to company initiatives and goals, the technical platform's stability and performance, or engineering
 > velocity.

-Google's 20% may follow rules such as this as well (not familiar enough with their process), but the basic point is that the work should be _related_ to the company in some way and not _entirely_ personal projects.
+Google's 20% may follow rules such as this as well (not familiar enough with their process), but the basic point is that the work should be _related_ to the company in some way and not _entirely_ personal projects (although personal interest and motivation in a problem is necessary).

+I should also clarify up front that the requirement (the _Mandatory_ in the title of this post) is with the company, not the employee.
+Meaning that it should be offered to, but not required of, the employee.

 # The Normal Grind